NIPT (Non-Invasive Prenatal Test): Ultrasound Scan and Blood Test

 • have mosaicism or maternal aneuploidy, which are rare maternal biological conditions

-• have received a transfusion of heterologus cells in the last 12 months
+• have received a blood transfusion in the last 12 months

 The Warwick Evidence Systematic Review of the performance of NIPT found that the negative predictive value (NPV) of NIPT was 99.9%.
 The NPV tells you how likely it is that a low probability NIPT result is correct.
 This means that if you get a result that shows a low probability of the chromosomal conditions you can be fairly certain you do not have a fetus with any of the conditions.